We're starting to, I don't want to hear no complaints.

 A few, however, thought they could choose a shortcut to the American dream.

-In 1890, the New Orleans chief of police was ambushed.
+Wallian's chief of police was ambushed.

-No one ever proved who killed him.
+No one ever proved who killed him, but people were whispering the word mafia.

-but people were whispering the word mafia italian immigrants in the crescent city had to beware As anti-immigrant Lynch parties took the law into their own hands.
+Italian immigrants in the Crescent City had to beware as anti-immigrant lynch parties took the law into their own hands.

-Some Italians did bring with them a secret criminal society, which went back generations in Sicily.
+Some Italians did bring with them a secret criminal society which went back generations in Sicily.

 But not all organized crime was Italian.